 From time to time we like to reach backwards, way into times past.
-Uriah Heep has been a staple of the ’70s and ’80s, and they still go strong to this day.
-This band for sure helped shape our today’s rock and metal offerings through a style that would qualify as progressive.
+Uriah Heep has been a staple of the ’70s and ’80s, and they still are going strong to this day.
+This band for sure helped shape today’s rock and metal offerings through a style that would qualify as progressive.
 If not alternative at times, but for sure never fearful to experiment with new sounds and elements.

 The RMR deck crew already spilt a lot of ink on this specific band.
 It is now time to have a look at the Top 10 tracks they produced over time.
 The list will – for once – go beyond the albums we already reviewed.
 But boy, we had to dig deep into the entrails of our collection to get to the good stuff.